 The 1994 Convention adopted by concurrence a position on Violence Prevention, based on state and local League work.
-The League subsequently endorsed the Violence Against Women Act, which Congress passed and the President signed in 1994 as part of a comprehensive crime bill.
-In the 2010s, the League supported authorization of the Violence Against Women Act through a stand-alone bill and as a part of the appropriations process.
-After the Violence Against Women Act expired in 2019, the League joined coalition partners pushing for reauthorization of the legislation through stand-alone legislation.
+The League subsequently endorsed the Violence Against Women Act (VAWA), which Congress passed and the President signed in 1994 as part of a comprehensive crime bill.
+In the 2010s, the League supported authorization of VAWA through a stand-alone bill and as a part of the appropriations process.
+After VAWA expired in 2019, the League joined coalition partners pushing for reauthorization of the legislation through stand-alone legislation.
 The League also pushed for reauthorization of the legislation through the appropriations process.